Baakwa/LP2_ML_Project/README.md

 To guarantee that the same procedures were applied whenever new datasets were made available, the appropriate modifications were added to a pipeline.
 OneHot Encoder and Label Encoder were used to convert all of the dataset's category columns to numerical values so that the machine-learning model could learn effectively.

 # Modeling & Evaluation of Models
+In order to build a robust machine-learning model, five classification models were trained.
+These models includes DecisionTree,RandomForest, LogisticRegression, GradientBoosting and SupportVectorMachine classifiers.

+To improve performance of the model, there was a feature selection and hyperparameter tuning for the best performing model.

+The performance of the model was assessed using the f1-score, presicision and accuracy metric as well as the AUC-ROC curve.

+# Result
+LogisticRegression classifier was the best performing model and that was used in the prediction of the churn rate/ number of the test dataset.

+Out of a total of 2000 customers, the model was able to predict that 436 customers churned while 1564 cutomers did not churn.

 # Links
 Find below links to visualization of analysis using Tableau and also an article published on medium